It’s GubMints MailBag time!

 once a service-connected disability is identified.

-still, ”You are not only ineligible for Subsidized Obamacare, but you’re ineligible for ObamaCare altogether” “I dunno”.
+Answer is still, “You are not only ineligible for Subsidized Obamacare, but you’re ineligible for ObamaCare altogether” “I dunno”.
 (Note that only a “Gray Area” Retired Guard/Reservist in her right mind would turn down Tricare Retired Reserve- You’d have to be criminally insane to turn down Tricare Standard if you’re Active Duty Retired).
+[See updated post RE: Veterans and ObamaCare eligibility]

 If you look at the Federal Government’s Obamacare application form, Step 4, Question 1, page 6– It appears that if you check a box that says “I am eligible for FEHB or Tricare” then you are INELIGIBLE for Obamacare, much less subsidized Obamacare.